rezafouladian/MacintoshPortable/docs/HardwareAndAccessories.md

 ### Apple ROM Card AP1234-02

+A ROM card used by Apple during early testing of the Portable.

 ### Second Wave ExpanSE Home BaSE
 ![The ExpanSE Home BaSE connected to a Macintosh Portable](media/expanse_homebase.jpg){ width="15%" }

 This expansion system allowed the Portable to be "docked" and connected to an external chassis containing two SE PDS slots.

+It used a PDS card installed in the Portable to connect the Portable's PDS bus to the expansion chassis.

 ### Apple Battery Charger